r-devel/r-dev-web/WindowsBuilds/winutf8/winutf8.md

 Apply this [patch](r_gcc9_ucrt2.diff).
-The patch also sets the system code page and the current native encoding to UTF-8 for R, which requires Windows 10 November 2019 release (build 1909 or newer).
+The patch also sets the system code page and the current native encoding to UTF-8 for R, which requires Windows 10 November 2019 release (version 1909 or newer, which is build 18363 or newer).
+One needs Windows 10, no current Windows server with desktop/gui is this new.
 On older version of Windows, revert to the original manifest files, UTF-8 will then not be used as either of these two encodings.
 If trying on an old version of Windows without UCRT, it can be downloaded from [here](https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows), yet this toolchain has not been tested with it.